 Chiefs Coach Herm Edwards: You play golf to find the ball

-Edwards, the first-year coach of the Kansas City Chiefs, is still most famous for that “You play to win the game!” rant during a press conference with the Jets.
-Edwards’ signature line ranks second to only Jim Mora’s screeching “Playoffs?
+The veteran NFL player and coach, who took over the new Kansas City Chiefs this year after five seasons with the New York Jets, is known for Hermisms such as "You play to win the game!" - a line that ranks second to only Jim Mora's screeching "Playoffs?
 You kidding me?
-Playoffs!” in the annals of hilarious coach press conferences.
+Playoffs!" in the annals of post-game press-conference rants.

 Not that Jets fans or the New York media noticed.
 Edwards got more criticism for suspect clock management and conservative play-calling then he did praise for his motivational skills.
 That, and sticking with Chad Pennington until the Jets quarterback's arm practically fell off, led to a messy parting.